 We humans are complex and sometimes there’s stuff going on in our brains that we’re not even aware of.
 The stories we tell ourselves about our lives may not be true, and we have to dig deep to see what’s really going on.
 Here’s an example:

-Brenda talks to a LiveWell Coach for support with getting active.
+Brenda talks to a LiveWell Coach for help with getting active.
 She says the main thing that gets in the way is lack of time.
-However, when they discuss this further, it turns out she spends a lot of hours doing things like watching TV and browsing social media.
-When her coach asks which is more important - those activities or getting active - it dawns on Brenda that her main problem is really lack of motivation.
-Now she knows that, she can work on her motivation and start planning how she’ll prioritise moving more over other activities.
+However, when they discuss this further, it turns out she spends a fair bit of time doing things like watching TV and browsing social media.
+When her coach asks which is more important - those activities or getting active - it dawns on Brenda that her issue is really lack of motivation.
+Now she knows this, she can work on her motivation and start planning how she’ll prioritise moving more over other activities.

 Feeling low or anxious can make it feel impossible to get started with a healthier lifestyle.
 In this case, the first step might be to reduce those negative feelings before even trying to make other changes.
 If you think this might be true for you, ask yourself what you could do to improve your overall wellbeing.
 Read about 5 simple steps to wellbeing in this handy guide.